ReturnHelper/return-request-api-docs/source/return_user_api.rst

-   consolidateShippingOrderId, string_, Unique id for the consolidate shipping order consolidateShippingOrderNumber, string_, Human readable order number outBoundWarehouseId, integer_, Warehouse id of the outbound warehouse shippingMethod, string_, Selected shipping method of the order deliveryInstructions, string_, Delivery instructions consolidateShippingOrderStatus, string_, ``CANCELED`` or ``CONFIRMED`` or ``CREATED`` or ``PARTIALLY_SHIPPED`` or ``READY_TO_SHIP`` or ``SHIPPED``
+   consolidateShippingOrderId, string_, Unique id for the consolidate shipping order consolidateShippingOrderNumber, string_, Human readable order number outboundWarehouseId, integer_, Warehouse id of the outbound warehouse shippingMethod, string_, Selected shipping method of the order deliveryInstructions, string_, Delivery instructions consolidateShippingOrderStatus, string_, ``CANCELED`` or ``CONFIRMED`` or ``CREATED`` or ``PARTIALLY_SHIPPED`` or ``READY_TO_SHIP`` or ``SHIPPED``